Nigeria | Reprocessed 3D Data for West Niger Delta

 Optimized denoising algorithms and a full deghosting sequence have improved data bandwidth and the signal-to-noise ratio.
 A multiple attenuation sequence eliminated complex multiples leading to an overall improvement in image integrity.

 Imaging of potential reservoir targets in Miocene stacked-turbidite channel complexes is significantly improved by broadband reprocessing.
-Compare vintage data from 1999 (before) with broadband reprocessed data from 2020 (after).
+Compare vintage data from 1999 (before) with broadband Niger Delta 2020 reprocessed 3D data (after).
 New data also offers clearer imaging of faulting related to the diapiric movement of the Akata Shale Formation.

 Find Out More